-As is the tradition during Lent and Easter, we invite you to prepare French toast, this sweet that, although it has its origins in the need to take advantage of leftover bread from several days, is so delicious that it has become a dessert or snack of the most desired.
-Carmen, author of Yerbabuena in the kitchen, brings us the recipe with a slightly different touch: instead of sugar or honey, she sweetens them with a delicious orange and honey syrup.
+As is the tradition during Lent and Easter, we invite you to prepare torrijas, this sweet that, although it has its origins in the need to use up leftover bread from several days ago, is so delicious that it has become a highly desired dessert or snack.
+Carmen, author of Yerbabuena en la cocina, brings us the recipe with a slightly different touch: instead of sugar or honey, she sweetens them with a delicious orange and honey syrup.
 Happy Easter!

-If there is a recipe from our most traditional cuisine for which I have a special affection, it is undoubtedly French toast.
-I remember how since I was a child, year after year when Holy Week arrived, my mother and I would prepare an endless number of them, both milk and wine.
-The house was flooded with that wonderful smell of sugar, milk, cinnamon, etc., intoxicating every corner, under the watchful eyes of my brothers, who impatiently awaited permission or the mistake of mom to be able to sink their teeth into them.
+If there is one recipe in our most traditional cuisine that I have a special affection for, it is undoubtedly torrijas.
+I remember how, as a child, year after year when Easter came, my mother and I would prepare an endless number of them, with both milk and wine.
+The house would be filled with that wonderful smell of sugar, milk, cinnamon, etc., intoxicating every corner, under the watchful eyes of my brothers, who impatiently waited for mom's permission or distraction so they could sink their teeth into them.

-Although this is the traditional recipe that has always been in my house, this time I have replaced the sugar and cinnamon sprinkled at the end, with a light orange and honey syrup... a delicious proposal that my aunt prepares and that coming from an exceptional Cook like her, you will surely love it.
+Although this is the traditional recipe that has always been in my house, on this occasion I have replaced the sugar and cinnamon sprinkled at the end with a light orange and honey syrup… a delicious proposal prepared by my aunt and that coming from an exceptional cook like her, I am sure you will love.

-But following the tradition, in the preparation of these French toast I could not resist using materials as noble as iron and copper, both excellent conductors of heat and ideal for quick cooking.
-And what better than my adorable Skillet frying pan from Le Creuset and my charming De Buyer saucepan to keep these types of recipes alive?
+But, in keeping with tradition, I couldn't resist using such noble materials as iron and copper when preparing these torrijas, both excellent conductors of heat and ideal for quick cooking.
+And what better than my adorable Le Creuset Skillet frying pan and my cute De Buyer saucepan to keep these types of recipes alive?

-I wish you a very happy Easter, I hope you enjoy according to your tastes, but before I leave you some last tips to get some delicious Torrijas:
+I wish you a very happy Easter, I hope you enjoy it according to your tastes, but first I leave you with some last tips to make some delicious Torrijas:

-• To largely avoid burnt remains in the oil, spread the beaten egg with a silicone brush before frying the French toast instead of coating it.
+• To avoid burnt remains in the oil, use a silicone brush to spread the beaten egg before frying the French toast instead of coating it with batter.

-• Every two batches of French toast, we put absorbent paper in a strainer, filter the oil and clean the pan with another bit of paper to remove undesirable impurities.
+• Every two batches of French toast, we put absorbent paper in a strainer, filter the oil and clean the pan with another bit of paper to remove any unwanted impurities.
 You can also use an oil collector if you have one.

-• Fry in plenty of very hot olive oil for just 30 seconds on each side, in this way the French toast will be sealed and the milk will hardly come out.
+• Fry in plenty of very hot olive oil for just 30 seconds on each side.
+This way, the French toast will seal and the milk will barely leak out.

-• Never overload the pan to prevent the temperature from dropping.
+• Never overload the pan to avoid lowering the temperature.

 • Between batches, add a little more oil if necessary.

-• You can use the honey that you like the most.
+• You can use whatever honey you like.

 Ingredients